aibasel/formally-represented-domains/README.md

 Planning Domains.
 In Proceedings of the 34th International Conference on Automated Planning and Scheduling (ICAPS 2024), pp. 239-248.
 2024.*

+The extension to PDDL types has been introduced in the paper *C. Grundke, M.
+Helmert, G. Röger.
+Domain-Independent Instance Generation for Classical Planning.
+In Proceedings of the 22nd International Conference on Principles of Knowledge Representation and Reasoning (KR 2025).
+2025.*

 ## Domain Syntax